 2. Get your posture straight

 For example, if you’re sitting at a desk, the right posture will actually increase your air supply, making you more comfortable and in control of what you’re saying.
 Whatever you do, don’t slouch.
-Hunching or slouching is a bad look in any circumstance, whereas a strong posture with shoulders back and upper body relaxed can actually make you look taller and more confident.
+Hunching or slouching is a bad look in any circumstance.
+A strong posture with shoulders back and upper body relaxed can actually make you look taller and more confident.

 3. Never wing it – practice what you’re going to say

-Obviously, the more time you have to prepare the better, but even if the clock is ticking, find somewhere quiet – an empty office, the restroom, even a quiet corner of the TV or radio studio – to get your story straight.
+Obviously, the more time you have to prepare the better, but even if the clock is ticking.
+Find somewhere quiet – an empty office, the restroom, even a quiet corner of the TV or radio studio – to get your story straight.
 The more comfortable you are with what you’re saying, the more convincing you’ll be.

 It’s important too that you don’t stay completely ‘in your head’ during this crucial period of rehearsal.
-You need to know that your messages sound right; that your meaning is clear; that your choice of words won’t make you stumble or obscure what you’re really getting at.
-The only way to do that is to practice out loud – better yet, in front of a colleague or friend – so you can fine-tune your verbal delivery for maximum effect.
+You need to know that your messages sound right.
+That your meaning is clear.
+That your choice of words won’t make you stumble or obscure what you’re really getting at.
+The only way to do that is to practice out loud.
+Better yet, in front of a colleague or friend – so you can fine-tune your verbal delivery for maximum effect.

 4. Make sure you hit your key messages

 You have been invited to conduct a TV interview because you have a perspective that is of interest and value.
 Don’t be passive about the interview process – you are there to get your point across, so make sure you do just that.
 Throughout the TV interview, keep ‘bridging’ back to your key points.
 Even if the line of questioning is not exactly what you were expecting, find a way back to your key messages.
 If you’re asked for a final thought, make sure you finish on a key point.

 Again, preparation is vital here.
 You cannot be expected to remember endless individual messages so boil it down.
 What are the two or three most important things you would want your audience to hear?
 If you could deliver only a single sentence to the camera, what would that be?
 These are your key messages.

 5. Make your messages memorable

 Did you ever wonder how the great orators always manage to make their words so memorable?
 A big part of it is the way they construct and deliver their biggest lines.
-These power-points (not PowerPoint: rarely memorable!) are carefully designed to please our inner ear – they are usually short, very direct, sometimes with a poetic or even melodic beat (use of alliteration, for example) and thus easy to remember.
+These power-points (not PowerPoint: rarely memorable!) are carefully designed to please our inner ear.
+They are usually short, very direct, sometimes with a poetic or even melodic beat (use of alliteration, for example) and thus easy to remember.

-All media likes quotes that are quotable, so try and phrase your key messages in a way that makes them memorable.
-Avoid clichés (“it is what it is”) and stock (“umm as I said”) or corporate phrases (“going forward”); use colourful images and interesting examples; try and tell a story that will catch the eye.
+All media likes quotes that are quotable.
+Try and phrase your key messages in a way that makes them memorable.
+Avoid clichés (“it is what it is”) and stock (“umm as I said”) or corporate phrases (“going forward”).
+Use colourful images and interesting examples.
+Try and tell a story that will catch the eye.

 6. Be calm and positive

-Remember the power of TV
+Remember the power of TV interviews